Manufacture of tobacco products — Strategic Scorecard

 Digital maturity, data transparency, traceability, and interoperability.

-Moderate exposure — this pillar averages 2.1/5 across 9 attributes.
-No attributes are at elevated levels (≥4).
+Moderate exposure — this pillar averages 2.3/5 across 9 attributes.
+1 attribute is elevated (score ≥ 4).
 This pillar scores well below the Heavy Industrial & Extraction baseline, indicating lower structural data, technology & intelligence exposure than typical for this sector.

 -